KevinAst/feature-u/docs/article/article.md

 ## UI Component Promotion

 Features that maintain their own UI Components need a way to promote them in the overall app's GUI.
-Because features are encapsolated, how is this accomplished in an autonomous way?
+Because features are encapsulated, how is this accomplished in an autonomous way?

 To address this, **feature-u** recommends considering [Feature Based